michael-spengler/tools-hackathon-2019-typescript-introduction/README.md

-# tools-hackathon-2019-typescript-introduction
+# Welcome To The Exercise
-Typescript Introduction for Newbies in the context of the 2019 Tools Hackathon
+To complete this exercise just solve the issues which are created by the GitHub Learning Lab Bot within this repository.